 Once you’ve decided which WAV you’d like to order, your WAV supplier will then place your application and get to work converting the standard, or ‘base’ vehicle, into a WAV.

 Depending on the complexity of the vehicle you’ve ordered, this can take several weeks or months, but your WAV supplier will keep you up to date throughout the process.
-They will also get in touch with the adaptation installer if you are also having adaptations fitted to your WAV.
+They’ll also get in touch with the adaptation installer if you are also having adaptations fitted to your WAV.

 Once your vehicle is ready, they will deliver your WAV to your home address and give you another demonstration to make sure you are comfortable with your new vehicle.